kamerozdmr/PiADXL355/README.md

 Module uses data ready pin for accurate sampling rate.
 ODR values given in datasheet can be used as a sampling rate.

-Files are writen to miniSEED file format with header information.
+Acceleration data written to miniSEED file format with header information.